The water stream down the hillside of Ulfshyttan comes from 3

 Old ore scrap stored with high percentage of sulfur was sold to

-Here is the also the story about the mountain room, which the bank
+Here is also the story about the mountain rooms, which the bank

 built just right opposite the rust oven 1939.
 It was short of time